101arrowz/2048/README.md

 # 2048
-2048 in Python 3
+2048 in Python

-Self-contained and cross-platform.
+Self-contained, cross-platform, works in both Python 2.7 and 3.x.
 Has a plethora of command-line options.

 # Pre-requisites
-Python 3.x and the package `pygame` must be installed.
+Python and the package `pygame` must be installed.

-Download Python 3 from [the Python download page](https://www.python.org/downloads/) (if necessary) and install `pygame` by running `pip install pygame` (or `pip3` on macOS) from command line.
+Download Python (preferably 3.x) from [the Python download page](https://www.python.org/downloads/).
+If you have a version of Python that comes preinstalled with your operating system, you don't need to install again as long as it is later than 2.7.
+Install `pygame` by running `pip install pygame` (or `pip3` if you are using Python 3 and are on macOS) from command line.